elastic/ml-cpp/build-setup/macos.md

 unset LIBRARY_PATH
 ```

 The above environment variables only need to be set when building tools on macOS.
-They should NOT be set when compiling the Machine Learning source code (as this should pick up all settings from our Makefiles).
+They should NOT be set when compiling the Machine Learning source code (as this should pick up all settings from our build system).

 ### Xcode